alexb105/ptboost-sales-website/DATABASE_MIGRATION_ADD_IMAGES.md

 After running the migration:

 1. Check that the `images` column exists in the `bookings` table
-2. Verify the storage bucket `booking-images` exists and is public
+2. Verify the storage bucket `order-images` exists and is public
 3. Test uploading an image through the booking form